 Here’s an Interesting Concept

-Once again, I stumble upon something truly worthy of contemplation from the excremental depths of Yahoo! “news.”
-This time, the question is, “How long would it take for humans to go extinct if we suddenly stopped having babies?”
-It’s utterly unimaginable, yet irresistibly intriguing.
-So, why not dive headfirst into this alternate reality and throw in a few twists for good measure?
-Let’s explore the what-ifs and see where this rabbit hole leads us!
+Once again, I stumble upon something truly worthy of contemplation from the excremental depths of Yahoo “news.”
+This time, the question is: How long would it take for humans to go extinct if we suddenly stopped having babies?
+It’s unimaginable yet irresistibly intriguing.
+So why not dive headfirst into this alternate reality—and throw in a few twists for good measure?
+Let’s explore the what-ifs and see where this rabbit hole leads.

-“What brought me to this conclusion”, you ask?
+“What brought me to this conclusion?” you ask.

 Next